-$^{^{\}rm 2}$ Annex 6: Introduction to UNCT-SWAP Platform, new user sign-up and
+&lt;sup>2 Annex 6: Introduction to UNCT-SWAP Platform, new user sign-up and

-Table 1 - COMPREHENSIVE UNCT-SWAP ASSESSMENTS Comprehensive UNCT-SWAP reports are undertaken once per UNSDCF cycle and require the assessment of all 15 Performance Indicators, establishing a baseline for annual progress reporting.
-Responsibility Activity Timing 3 Stage 1 - Preparation of f Comprehensive Assessment Coordinator(s) supported by GTG where existing Brief Heads of Agencies (HOA) to ensure endorsement.
+Responsibility Activity Timing Stage 1 - Preparation of Comprehensive Assessment Coordinator(s) supported by GTG where existing Brief Heads of Agencies (HOA) to ensure endorsement.
 Establish timing for exercise.
 Request HoAs to appoint assessment team members.
 Optional - secure external consultant to support facilitation.
-1-2 month(s) before assessment Stage 2 - Self-Assessme ent IAT led by Coordinator(s) Review UNCT-SWAP technical guidance.
+1-2 month(s) before assessment Stage 2 - Self-Assessm lent IAT led by Coordinator(s) Review UNCT-SWAP technical guidance.
 Participate in Briefing Meeting to launch the exercise.
 Establish performance indicator groups.
 Gather evidence, analyze data and rate indicators.
 Present findings at team consolidation workshop to validate and reach consensus on results and begin action planning.
-4-8 weeks Stage 3 - Action Plannir ng IAT led by Coordinator(s) 1.
+4-8 weeks Stage 3 - Action Plann ing IAT led by Coordinator(s) 1.
 Develop an Action Plan to improve performance based on findings.
 Note - development of the action plan can be included as part of the consolidation workshop or as a next step after the consolidation workshop.
-1-2 weeks Stage 4 - Quality Assura ance Focal Point(s) Designate 2 to 4 IAT members as focal points and notify the Helpdesk to ensure access to the UNCT-SWAP platform (see Annex 6 for details on Focal Point Sign Up).
+1-2 weeks Stage 4 - Quality Assu rance Focal Point(s) Designate 2 to 4 IAT members as focal points and notify the Helpdesk to ensure access to the UNCT-SWAP platform (see Annex 6 for details on Focal Point Sign Up).
 Upload the draft findings and action plan activities on the UNCT- SWAP platform and submit for review (see Annex 6 for details).
 Respond to any comments as needed to finalize report.
 On completion of draft Stage 5 - Finalization Coordinator(s) Share assessment results and Action Plan with HOAs for endorsement and management response.
 Ensure planned actions are integrated into the workplans of relevant interagency groups.
 On notification of finalization on the platform

-$^{^3}$ Timing is provided to offer an indication of timelines.
+&lt;sup>3 Timing is provided to offer an indication of timelines.
 Timing can be adapted to each UNCT's circumstances and needs.